hustcer/milestone-action/README.md

 1. How can I determine which milestone to associate with a merged PR?

-First, if the PR is closed without being merged, the action will take no effect.
+First, if the PR is closed without being merged, the action will not take effect.
 Once the PR is merged, the milestone is determined using the following priority order:

 - **Priority 1:** If you explicitly specify a milestone in the input, that milestone will be used.
 - **Priority 2:** If `inherit-from-issue` is enabled (default), the action will check if the PR closes any issues.
 If all closing issues have the same milestone, the PR will inherit that milestone.